Skip to product information

 Height: 21.6 cm Width: 11.0 cm

-I. Overview of the Work: The contrast between motion and stillness depicted in ceramic lacquerware
+I. Work Overview: The contrast between stillness and movement depicted in ceramic lacquerware

 II.
-Shape and color: The beauty of space revealed by jet black and red clay
+Shape and Color: The beauty of blank space revealed through jet black and vermilion clay

-Jet black section : The lacquer layer covering the upper half is made by layering transparent lacquer and raw lacquer six times, giving it a glossy finish close to that of a mirror.
-The gloss reflects the light source, and when you pick it up, it glides smoothly over your fingertips, providing an uplifting sensation both visually and tactilely.
+Jet black section : The lacquer layer covering the upper half is made up of six layers of alternating clear and raw lacquer, giving it a glossy finish close to a mirror.
+The gloss, which reflects the light source, glides smoothly between your fingertips when you pick it up, providing an uplifting sensation both visually and tactilely.

-Vermilion clay section : The lower half of the vase is intentionally left exposed, with the reddish iron clay characteristic of Tanba, preserving the roughness and breathing of the base material.
-The boundary with the jet black section is not a sharp straight line, but a gently undulating shape like the ridge of a mountain, creating a quiet movement and giving rhythm to the entire vase.
+Vermilion clay section : The lower half of the vase is intentionally left exposed, revealing the reddish iron clay characteristic of Tamba, preserving the roughness and breathability of the base material.
+The boundary with the jet-black section is not a sharp straight line, but a gently undulating one like the ridge of a mountain, creating a quiet movement and giving rhythm to the entire vase.

 III.
-Explanation of techniques: The intricate process of fusing ceramics and lacquer
+Technique explanation: The intricate process of fusing ceramics and lacquer

 molding

-The body is turned on a traditional left-handed kick wheel, and the rim is slightly curved outward to provide a good flower placement.
+The body is turned on a traditional left-handed kick wheel, and the rim is slightly curved outwards to allow for good flower placement.

-After bisque firing at about 900℃, the temperature is raised to 1,300℃ in a climbing kiln and fired in a slightly reducing atmosphere, strengthening the clay body while ensuring the red clay color.
+After bisque firing at approximately 900°C, the temperature is raised to 1,300°C in a climbing kiln and fired in a slightly reducing atmosphere, strengthening the clay body while ensuring the red clay color is brought out.

 Lacquer base treatment

-After each coat of transparent lacquer, intermediate coat, and top coat, the lacquer is polished with charcoal to precisely control the gloss.
+After each coat of clear lacquer, intermediate coat, and top coat, the lacquer is polished with charcoal to precisely control the gloss.

-The piece is slowly dried in a room while controlling the temperature and humidity, and then given a final polish to give it a mirror finish.
+The pieces are dried slowly in a room while controlling the temperature and humidity, and then polished to a mirror finish.

-It is rare for an artist to have a thorough understanding of the procedures for both pottery and lacquerware and to be able to complete a project in one stop, which speaks to Ichino Masahiro's high level of overall craftsmanship.
+It is rare for an artist to have a thorough understanding of the procedures for both pottery and lacquerware and to be able to complete the entire process in one place, and this style speaks to Ichino Masahiro's high level of overall craftsmanship.

-Ⅳ. The Ennengama philosophy: Entrusting "prolonging beauty" to clay and lacquer
+IV.
+The philosophy of Ennengama - Entrusting "beautiful longevity" to clay and lacquer

-Ennengama is founded on the words "Biien-nen" (prolonging one's life) given to us by the head priest of Shoren-in Temple in Kyoto - "the love of beauty extends one's life."
-We aim to reflect the spirituality that lives in "beauty of utility" in our works.
-This work also contains the prayer for "prolonging one's life" that will stay with those who see and use it for a long time.
+Ennengama is founded on the words "Biien-nen" (prolonging one's life) given to us by the head priest of Shoren-in Temple in Kyoto - "the love of beauty extends one's life" - and aims to reflect the spirituality that lies within "beauty of utility" in our works.
+This work also embodies the prayer for "prolonging one's life" that will accompany those who view and use it for a long time.

 Ⅴ. Masahiro Ichino's biography